pikolinianita/snake/readme.md

 # Readme

-Snake game, java fx.
+Snake game, javaFX.

 ### How to install

 - Java 22
-- Java fx 22
+- JavaFX 22
 - no idea, it works for me.

 ### How to play